yaldak/angular-styleguide/README.md

 **[Back to top](#table-of-contents)**

 ## Modals
+TODO: reference precise version number of uib documentation
   - **angular-ui-bootstrap**: Use Angular UI Bootstrap (baked into the kit) to instantiate and design modals.
-  - Reference documentation is here: http://URLHERE/
+  - Reference documentation is here: http://angular-ui.github.io/bootstrap/#/modal
   - Modal controllers shall be considered "partial" controller because they have no route, and are instead invoked by another controller.
 Therefore their file name suffix should be "Partl" instead of "Ctrl".
   - As a rule of thumb, always use controllerAs: 'vm' to invoke the modal and persist with the prototype pattern